The Best Restaurants in Chelsea

 Villa Mamas

-The Chelsea branch of Villa Mama opened up in 2017, and its menu is packed with authentic Gulf flavours and dishes including machbous, seabass sayadieh and freshly-chopped tabbouleh (not an easy find in London).
+The Chelsea branch of Villa Mamas opened up in 2017, and its menu is packed with authentic Gulf flavours and dishes including machbous, seabass sayadieh and freshly-chopped tabbouleh (not an easy find in London).
 Few places in the city serve hummus as fresh and authentic as Villa Mamas, which is best accompanied with homemade Arabic khubus bread and za’atar.
 The secret behind Villa Mamas’ bold flavours, according to Saleh, is the quality of the olive oil, which is sourced from family-run farms in Sicily.

 In terms of atmosphere, Villa Mamas is a welcoming step outside of the cold city and into the warm Mediterranean.
 Expect beautiful tapestries, white tiles and lively chatter.